Finance or Operating Lease?

 5. No alternative use - The item is so specialized that the lender won't be able to find any other use for it after the lease.

-Romeo Industries, the infamous unicycle manufacturer, is trying to classify its lease as either an operating or finance lease.
+Ultra Biz, the infamous scissor vendor, is trying to classify its lease as either an operating or finance lease.
 The firm's accountants are fairly sure they are dealing with an operating lease, but they were stumped by this one fact:

 Here are the relevant facts: